Senate investigation reveals abuses, neglect at federally funded youth treatment centers

 The report said children often don’t get the mental or behavioral care they need, despite these facilities getting federal taxpayer dollars to provide those services.

-“That means that American tax dollars are funding the kind of abuse our investigators found,” Wyden Ssaid during a hearing on Wednesday.
+“That means that American tax dollars are funding the kind of abuse our investigators found,” said Wyden during a hearing on Wednesday.

-“Hardworking taxpayers should not be funding anything less than superior care,” Sen. Mike Crapo (R-ID) said.
+“Hardworking taxpayers should not be funding anything less than superior care,” said Sen. Mike Crapo (R-ID).

 The report calls for Congress to require higher standards of care at youth RTFs and increased oversight of the companies running them.